shreya99449/Audio-Emotion-Analysis/README.md

 - Semantic use of colors to indicate emotions and confidence levels
 - Touch-friendly interface elements for mobile users
 - Real-time audio recording and visualization

+## Replit vs. VS Code Environment

+This application is designed to run smoothly in both Replit and VS Code environments, with some key differences:

+### Replit Environment
+- **Workflow Management**: Uses Replit's built-in workflow system to start the server
+- **Database**: Configured to use PostgreSQL database via environment variables
+- **Package Management**: Dependencies are managed through pyproject.toml
+- **Web Access**: Automatically exposed through Replit's domain
+- **Starting the App**: Click the Run button in Replit's interface

+### VS Code Environment
+- **Workflow Management**: Uses the included run.py script to start the server
+- **Database**: Defaults to SQLite unless PostgreSQL is configured manually
+- **Package Management**: Dependencies are installed through requirements_for_vscode.txt
+- **Web Access**: Accessible at localhost:5000 by default
+- **Starting the App**: Use `python run.py` command in terminal

+### Switching Between Environments
+If you've been developing in Replit and want to switch to VS Code:
+1. Export your project from Replit
+2. Follow the VS Code setup instructions above
+3. Run setup_vscode.py to configure the local environment

+If you've been developing in VS Code and want to use Replit:
+1. Import your project to Replit
+2. Make sure the correct packages are listed in pyproject.toml
+3. Use the Replit workflow to start the application